Server Side Caching Blog

 In addition to the time you save because you don’t have to install, activate and configure a plugin, server-side caching offers other decisive advantages.
 Here is an overview of the most important ones:

 • Better performance: The server-side cache becomes active before WordPress takes over.
-This makes it more performant and resource-friendly than caching using plugins.
+This makes it more performant and resource-efficient than caching using plugins.

-• Reduced server load: In the cache, dynamic websites are converted into a static HTML document that can be called up and delivered directly - without having to contact the actual database at all.
+• Reduced server load: In the cache, dynamic websites are converted into a static HTML document that can be called up and delivered directly – without the actual database having to be contacted at all.
 This reduces the load on the server and allows it to respond more quickly when needed.

 • Higher Google rankings: The loading time is officially a ranking factor for Google.
 The response time of the server itself also affects your position in the search results.
-Both can be optimized with server-side caching.
-This gives you a head start in search engine optimization (SEO).
+Both can be optimised with server-side caching.
+This gives you a head start in search engine optimisation (SEO).

-• Optimal user experience: Nowadays, users expect websites to load in fractions of a second - and will quickly leave the site if this is not the case.
-Server-side caching ensures that you are optimally positioned in terms of speed, that your website visitors have a good experience and are happy to visit your site more often.
+• Optimised user experience: Nowadays, users expect websites to load in fractions of a second – and will quickly leave the site if this is not the case.
+Server-side caching ensures that you are optimised in terms of speed, that your website visitors have a good experience and are happy to visit your site more often.

 • Better scalability: Basically, your WordPress project is only scalable with caching.
 Without it, your website (or more precisely, your server) will be brought to its knees as soon as a few hundred visitors are on the site at the same time.